 How to Apply

 If the Current Job Openings page shows that the position is OPEN for filing now, you can request an application by calling the City's recorded job line (714) 741-5016 and leaving your name and address.
-You can also contact the City's Human Resources Department through the Internet or by visiting them in person at City Hall, 11222 Acacia Parkway, Garden Grove, CA. Their phone number is (714) 741-5004.
+You can also contact the City's Human Resources Department at firstname.lastname@example.org or by visiting them in person at City Hall, 11222 Acacia Parkway, Garden Grove, CA. Their phone number is (714) 741-5004.
 City Hall hours are Monday - Thursday, 7:30 a.m. to 5:30 p.m.
 City Hall is closed every other Friday; alternate Friday hours are 7:30 a.m. to 5:00 p.m.